michaelbella/jqplot-highlighter/README.rst

 Pie charts
 ----------

-To use the tooltips for pie charts, you just have to set the highlighter's ``tooltipAxex`` property to *pieref*.
+To use the tooltips for pie charts, you just have to set the highlighter's ``tooltipAxes`` property to *pieref*.
 You can also set the tooltip positions by setting the (new) ``tooltipAxisX`` and ``tooltipAxisY`` properties.

 ::